hkandjimi/hkandjimi.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    This is the picture that will motivate the whole build up.
+    This is the picture that will motivate the whole build-up.
 </div>

 <!-- You can also put regular text between your rows of images.